abuturabofficial/w3-blog/content/post/google-dorking-demystified/index.md

 The Office -microsoft
 ```

-Using these operators, we can include or exclude specified words from title or body of the resultant webpages.
+Using these operators, we can include or exclude specified words from title or body of the corresponding webpages.

 ### The `site:` operator